-Fig. C-9 Select the certificate to be exported
+Fig. B-9 Select the certificate to be exported

-Welcome to the Certificate Export Wizard This wizard helps you copy certificates, certificate trust lists and certificate revocation lists from a certificate stree to your disk.
-A certificate, which is issued by a certification authority, is a confirmation of your identity and contains information used to protect data or to establish secure network connections.
+Welcome to the Certificate Export Wizard This witard helps you copy certificates, certificate trust lists and certificate revocation lists from a certificate store to your disk.
+A certificate vide which is issued by a certification authority, is a confirmation of your identity and contains information used to protect data or to establish secure network connections.
 A certificate store is the system area where certificates are kept.
 To continue, click Next.
+Cancel